Equations in virtually class 2 nilpotent groups: Preliminaries

 We say two systems of equations in \(G\) are \textit{equivalent} if they have the same set of solutions.

-The \textit{single equation problem} in \(G\) is the decidability question as to whether there is an algorithm that accepts as input an equation \(w = 1\) in \(G\), where the elements of \(G\) within \(w = 1\) are represented by words over a finite generating set, and returns \textsc{yes} if \(w = 1\) admits a solution and \textsc{no} otherwise. \end{dfn}
+The \textit{single equation problem} in \(G\) is the decidability question as to whether there is an algorithm that accepts as input an equation \(w = 1\) in \(G\), where the elements of \(G\) within \(w = 1\) are represented by words over a finite generating set, and returns \textsc{yes} if \(w = 1\) admits a solution and \textsc{no} otherwise. \end{defi}

-\begin{rmk} We will often write a solution to an equation in a group \(G\) as a tuple of elements \((g_1, \ \ldots, \ g_n)\), rather than a homomorphism.
-We can recover such a homomorphism \(\phi\) from a tuple by setting \(\phi(g) = g\) if \(g \in G\) and \(\phi(X_i) = g_i\), and the action of \(\phi\) on the remaining elements is now determined as it is a homomorphism. \end{rmk}
+\begin{rem} We will often write a solution to an equation in a group \(G\) as a tuple of elements \((g_1, \ \ldots, \ g_n)\), rather than a homomorphism.
+We can recover such a homomorphism \(\phi\) from a tuple by setting \(\phi(g) = g\) for each \(g \in G\) and \(\phi(X_i) = g_i\) for each \(X_i\), and the action of \(\phi\) on the remaining elements is now determined as it is a homomorphism. \end{rem}

-\begin{ex} Deciding whether an equation in the group \(\mathbb{Z}\) admits a solution reduces to solving a linear equation in integers.
+\begin{exa} Deciding whether an equation in the group \(\mathbb{Z}\) admits a solution reduces to solving a linear equation in integers.
 For example, using the free generator \(a\) for \(\mathbb{Z}\),

 is an equation, which we can rewrite using additive notation as

 We can use the fact that \(\mathbb{Z}\) is abelian to show that this is equivalent to \(2X + Y + 1 = 0\), which is just a linear equation in integers, and elementary linear algebra can be used to decide if it admits a solution (and `construct' the set of solutions).
 In this case, the equation does admit solutions, and the set of solutions is